StonedUnlocker/.github/profile/README.md

 **Stoned** is a DLC unlocker for games that **misuse** **Steamworks** for DLC validation.

 > ⚠️ **Important:**
 > - This tool does **not** download or install any DLC content.
-> - Instead, it unlocks DLC that is **already present** on your system but gated behind a purchase check.
-> - As a result, it **will not work** for games that require downloading additional DLC content after purchase (common in many single-player titles).
+Instead, it unlocks DLC that is **already present** on your system but gated behind a purchase check.
+As a result, it **will not work** for games that require downloading additional DLC content after purchase (common in many single-player titles).
 > - Most **multiplayer games**, where DLC is included locally but locked behind validation, **are supported**.
+> - Games with **anti-cheat systems will not work** and may cause bans.

 ---